MEDIA RESOURCE: Medical Marijuana/Legalization of Marijuana

 What is the California State Board of Equalization (BOE) policy regarding sales of medical marijuana?

 The sale of medical marijuana has always been considered taxable.
 However, prior to October 2005, the BOE did not issue seller's permits to sellers of property that could be considered illegal.
 A policy change was issued in October 2005 and the Board directed BOE staff to issue seller's permits regardless of the fact that the property being sold may be illegal, or because the applicant for the permit did not indicate what products it sold.

-How much sales tax revenue is generated from medical marijuana dispensaries in California?
+How much sales tax does the BOE collect from medical marijuana businesses?